 In the end, the delicate english garden roses ad the romantic touch, all the small filler flowers give texture and the variety of leaves complete the design!

 When It’s cold and winter I like to think about the worm days of spring and the flowers I love to make.
 This a collection of my favorite so far: magnolias, tulips, daffodils, peonies and the lovely irises.

 Autumn is one of my favorite seasons and I feel very inspired to create and work with soft tones of pastels.
 This ivory, nude, soft pink, brown color theme was perfect for this lovely project, Tell a Story – Wedding Photography Workshop created by Julius Paul

 I was so happy to be a part of this team!
 Take a look to see the full story if you wish!

-Art, colors, painting, drawing … all of this was my universe since I can remember.
-So, in a way, paper flowers was the natural thing for me, a way of combining all of my skills!
-It’s been almost eight years since I discovered paper flowers (late 2012) and it’s a love story that’s getting stronger every day!
+It’s been ten years since I discovered paper flowers (late 2012) and it’s a love story that’s getting stronger every day!

-My room is always full of flowers …amazing, colorful and sweet paper flowers that I’ve made for YOU, for your beautiful day, your dream wedding, or to give as a gift to your loved ones.
+My room is always full of flowers …amazing, colorful and sweet paper flowers that I’ve made for YOU, for your beautiful day, maybe your dream wedding bouquet, or to give as a gift to your loved ones.

 Thank you for your thrust in me and in my talent …for this I am grateful!

-For me, being a paper flower maker, is at a crossroads between being an artisan, an artist, or a designer, or perhaps a bit of all of them combined.
-Paper flowers mix colors, shape and craftsmanship is such an unique way, that gives me the amazing opportunity to replicate nature.
+Being a paper flower artist is at mix between being an artisan, an artist, a designer, or perhaps a bit of all of them combined.
+Paper blooms combine colors, shape and craftsmanship is such an unique way, that gives me the amazing opportunity to replicate nature.